 When you do have to talk to them, talk about boring things, like the weather.
 If they ask questions, give vague, uninspiring answers that don't invite more questions.

-This will quickly bore a narcissist and shut them down.
+You can quickly bore a narcissist to shut them down.

 10. Walk Away

-The best way to truly shut down a narcissist is to walk away from them.
-If all else fails, you just have to physically refuse to stay in the conversation.
+The best way to shut down a narcissist is to walk away from them.
+If all else fails, you can physically remove yourself from the conversation.

 Even if they keep talking, simply turn around and walk away.
 If they follow you, close the door.
 Put headphones on.
 Pick up your phone and call someone.
-This will force them to eventually just stop.
+These actions will force them to stop eventually.

-If you recognize that you can only control yourself and your perception of things, you will be less likely to try to fight back against a narcissist.
+If you recognize that you can only control yourself and your perception of things, you will be less likely to fight back against a narcissist.

 You can't challenge someone else's perception of you.
-They will think whatever they want to think about you no matter how much you fight against it.
+They will think whatever they choose to think about you no matter how much you fight against it.